LXP vs LMS: What are the Differences and Which Should You Choose

 What is a learning experience platform (LXP)?

 A learning experience platform is a user-focused software application for social, collaborative, and experiential learning.
 Comparing LMS vs LXP, the latter puts an emphasis on the learner experience rather than formalized training, hence the name.
-LXPs use AI algorithms and even machine learning to provide personalized learning journeys to each user.
+LXPs use AI algorithms and even machine learning to provide personalized learning paths to each user.

 what is LXP